Vyral/base-template/_posts/2021-08-26-august-2021-market-update-los-angeles-real-estate-whats-changing.md

 Second ,to take note is the number of pending homes that have gone under contract.
 The amount of homes that have actually gone off market because they've accepted an offer, they're in escrow, that number has come back a little bit.
 There is still more properties right now in escrow or that are pending or active under contract than you do actually have homes coming on the market.&nbsp;

-{% include pullquote.html %}<br>&nbsp;<br>There are a lot of reasons why people think that might actually be the case.
+{% include pullquote.html %}

+There are a lot of reasons why people think that might actually be the case.
 I believe that it has a lot to do with California opening up back on June 15th and everybody started planning vacations for about six to eight weeks.
 Now people are coming back into the open houses again since school has started so parents can focus on their home search.
 There is an increase in activity and homes that were on the market during June and July are now under contract.<br>&nbsp;<br>Here is Scott's advice: if you're a buyer, this is a really good time to buy right now.
 You have a little bit less competition.
 If you're a seller, it's still a really strong sellers market.
 You can take advantage of the price increase over the past few years.<br>&nbsp;<br>If you have any questions about the market or real estate in general, don’t hesitate to reach out to us.
 We’d love to help you.

 &nbsp;